Relintai/pandemonium_engine_docs/tutorials/math/matrices_and_transforms.md

     transform = t # Change the node's transform to what we just calculated.
 ```

+Note:
-.. note:: You can't set the raw values of a Transform2D in the editor,
+ You can't set the raw values of a Transform2D in the editor,
           so you *must* use code if you want to shear the object.

 Due to the vectors no longer being perpendicular, the object has been